Make-School-Courses/FEW-1.1-Web-Foundations/12-JavaScript-Scope-and-This/README.md

 - I do, We do, You do
 - Reading & Discussion Questions in small groups
 - Draw a picture/diagram
-- Complete Challenges solo or in pair
+- Complete Challenges solo or in a pair
 - Q&A about tutorials
 - Pair up and code review
 - Pair program